 The trip begins in Split, Croatia.
 This photo, taken from the top of the bell tower gives you a view of the harbor and the historic town.
 Walk th narrow pedestrian-only streets and find hidden treasures in th reform of cafes, restaurants, and shops.
 The Palace has been preserved, and the architecture is stunning.

 Take a walking tour of Diocletian’s Palace and step inside Saint Domnius Cathedral.
 The Cathedral is said to be the oldest Catholic Cathedral in use in its original form and dates back to the 3rd Century.

 Old Town Korcula is encapsulated with history and culture.
 Museums and restaurants can be found within the walls of this ancient town.

 The group had dinner together in the hills above Korcula at a Konobo Maha.
 After a taxi ride into the hills we were rewarded with a traditional Croatian dish of Peka.
 Octopus, lamb and veal is cooked under large steel bells.
 4 hours of heat combine the protein with red wine, potatoes, and herbs into an unforgettable combination of flavors that pair quite well with the local wines.

-A large group to the walk up to the fortress while the rest of us sampled the wine and took in the great people-watching in Hvar.
+A large group walked up to the fortress while the rest of us sampled the wine and took in the great people-watching in Hvar.

-Take look at more pictures from our recent Croatian Charter.
-Let us know if you want to join the next trip. https://asa.com/croatia-tour/
+Take a look at more pictures from our recent Croatian Charter.
+Let us know if you want to join the next trip.
+Get the details at AmericanSailingVacations.com

 The picturesque ports were endless.
 The outdoor cafes are plentiful.
 The sailing was ideal.
 The trip was unforgettable.